MathiasRenner/optimize-ubuntu/README.md

 This project optimizes Ubuntu against the following goals:

-  - Maximize usability by installing apps that most users usually use every day
+  - Maximize usability by installing apps that most users require regularly
   - Maximize security and the user's privacy
-  - Recuce the probability of occurrence for errors in a long term
+  - Reduce the probability of occurrence for errors in a long term

 Thus, this project is based on the values of the [IT Service Bitleaf](https://www.bitleaf.de).

-To achieve these goals, this project contains a list of tasks (see below) that should be applied in the correct order.
+To achieve these goals, this project contains a list of tasks (see below) that are to be applied on an Ubuntu installation.
 Some of the tasks can be automated.
-These tasks are to be applied regularly in order to keep Ubuntu safe and secure.
+These automated tasks can be applied regularly in order to keep Ubuntu safe and secure in a long term.

 ## Supported Ubuntu-Versions